LPN Training & Financial Aid for Veterans and Military Service Members

 - Application for TA is completed online through the Air Force Education Center portal (AFVEC): https://www.my.af.mil/faf/FAF/fafHome.jsp.
 You must create a user name and password on the portal.
 There are six steps that must be followed to complete the online TA.
-Below is an overview of these steps so it is important to plan ahead to ensure completion of your application.
+Below is an overview of these steps, so it is important to plan ahead to ensure the completion of your application.

 - Step 1: Select the reason for the request

 - Step 6: Verify TA information and submit